What's in the course...

 • Glycans

-It is believed to modulate our neurotransmitters by hacking catecholamines, to quote a 2001 paper out of the Royal Melbourne Institute of Technology:
+It is believed to modulate our neurotransmitters by hacking catecholamines, to quote a 2001 paper by the Royal Melbourne Institute of Technology:

 Organic Eleuthero PowderA mechanism of action for...
 [Eleuthero] is proposed which explains how they could produce the paradoxical effect of sometimes increasing and sometimes decreasing the stress response... it is suggested that the increased energy said to result from...
 [Eleuthero] may be a consequence of their increasing the occupancy of stress hormone receptors which function to redistribute the body's energy reserves from regeneration to activity.